 The Short Version

-My work spans automotive, telecommunications, smart energy, and manufacturing.
-The common thread: large organisations with complex platforms that need to ship faster without breaking what already works.
+My work spans automotive, telecommunications, smart energy, manufacturing, and driver training.
+The common thread: large organisations with complex platforms that need to ship without breaking what already works.

 What I've Learned